StefanoGaspardone/AW1-Weeks/week 1/exercises.md

 # Exercise 2: My Users' List

-_Goal: basic handling of JavaScript strings_
+_Goal: basic handling of JavaScript strings._

 Develop a small JS program to manage the list of users in a Q&A website.